awsdocs/amazon-opensearch-service-developer-guide/doc_source/curator.md

 ## Permissions<a name="curator-permissions"></a>

-Both Lambda functions in this chapter need the basic logging permissions that all Lambda functions need, plus HTTP method permissions for the Amazon ES domain:
+Both Lambda functions in this section need the basic logging permissions that all Lambda functions need, plus HTTP method permissions for the Amazon ES domain:

 ```
 {